himmat12/chess_board_game/README.md

 ## Acknowledgements

 - This project was inspired by the love for chess and the desire to learn Scala.
-- Special thanks to the Scala community for providing valuable resources and support.
+- Special thanks to the Scala community and Chess programming community for providing valuable resources and support.

 ---